hawk0120/blog/README.md

 ### Blogposts
 Here I write and explore ideas, building, and share some opinions that I wrestle with.
-You can find my approach to technical problems, study resources, and other thing I find interesting.
+You can find my approach to technical problems, study resources, and other things I find interesting.
 Drop a line if anything peaks your insterest.
 You can DM me here or on [bluesky](https://bsky.app/profile/bradyhawkins.dev)

 #### Building